Yuki-Zang/Yuki-Zang.github.io/index.md

 {:toc}

 ## About Me
-### Matianyu (Yuki) Zang
+Matianyu (Yuki) Zang

 Hi, I am a rising senior at Brown University concentrating in computer science and pure math.

 email: matianyu_zang “at” brown “dot” edu

 ## About My Mentor
-### Dr. Jessy Junyi Li
+Dr. Jessy Junyi Li

-Dr. Li is an assistant professor and researcher at the University of Texas at Austin under the department of linguistic.
+Li is an assistant professor and researcher at the University of Texas at Austin under the department of linguistic.
 She is a member of UT NLP group.
 Area of interest: discourse processing, language generation, and NLP in social contexts Personal website: https://jessyli.com/